What are the most spectacular roads in Wales?

 Famed for its strikingly rugged landscape, Wales is a country that is part of the United Kingdom.
 Dominated by the Cambrians, central and north, and by the Brecon Beacons of the south, Wales is a mountainous country on the western side of Great Britain.
 It is bordered by England to its east, the Irish Sea to its north and west, and the Bristol Channel to its south.
 It has a varied geography with strong contrasts.

-Located in Gwynedd, in Wales, Shell Island is a peninsula and the largest campsite in the UK.
-Twice a day, the tidal causeway to the island disappears with the tides, leaving the area out to sea.
-Road liable to tidal flooding.
-Do not proceed when the road is in flood.
+Located in Gwynedd, Wales, Shell Island is a peninsula and the largest campsite in the UK.
+Twice a day, the tidal causeway to the island disappears with the tides, leaving the area underwater.
+The road is prone to tidal flooding.
+Do not proceed when the road is flooded.
 It’s one of the periodically flooded roads around the world.

-Located in the medieval castle town of Harlech, in the North Wales county of Gwynedd, Ffordd Pen Llech is one of the steepest paved roads in the world, hitting a 37.45% of maximum gradient.
+Located in the medieval castle town of Harlech, in the North Wales county of Gwynedd, Ffordd Pen Llech is one of the steepest paved roads in the world, with a maximum gradient of 37.45%.

 Tirabad-Llywel is a paved military road located in southern Powys county, in Wales.
 Check there isn't any military training on first.

-Bwlch yr Efengyl is a mountain pass at an elevation of 551m (1,807ft) above the sea level, located in southeast Wales, near the English-Welsh border.
+Bwlch yr Efengyl (Gospel Pass) is a mountain pass at an elevation of 551m (1,807ft) above sea level, located in southeast Wales, near the English-Welsh border.
 It’s one of the highest roads of the country.

 Located within the Brecon Beacons National Park, in the county of Powys, in Wales, the B4560 (Llangynidr Road) is said to be one of the most scenic drives in Europe.

-Part of the A44, one of the main roads in mid Wales, the curvy road from Rhayader to Aberystwyth is a very scenic drive on the west coast of the country.
+Part of the A44, one of the main roads in mid-Wales, the stretch from Rhayader to Aberystwyth is a highly scenic drive on the west coast of the country.

-Ffynnon Llugwy is a natural lake at an elevation of 554m (1,817ft) above the sea level, located in Snowdonia, in northern Wales.
-It’s one of the highest mountain roads of the country.
+Ffynnon Llugwy is a natural lake at an elevation of 554m (1,817ft) above sea level, located in Snowdonia, in Wales.
+It’s one of the highest roads in the country.

 Bwlch y Cloddiau is a mountain pass at an elevation of 533m (1,748ft) above the sea level, located in Powys, in Mid Wales.
 It’s one of the highest mountain roads of the country.